XCNBX/Script/README.md

 # bashscript
-some usefull bash script for daily usage and remote usage
+some useful bash script for daily usage and remote usage containing some useful bash script that you are can use it for daily usage i hope this script will help you out some task.